top of page

 RESPONSIBILITY for what you say and do

-In addition to starting our year with a review of Dr. Martin Luther King Jr.'s life and the Star Code, we also make kite paper window stars.
+In addition to starting our year with a review of Dr. Martin Luther King Jr.'s life and The Star Code, we also make kite paper window stars.
 This three part combo is a new school year tradition that I just love.
 Over the years, we've tried a variety of paper stars from the book, Magical Window Stars by Frederique Gueret, but we always come back to the tried and true eight pointed star.

 Give them a try with your kiddos.
 What does the Star Code mean to your family?
 Have a rousing conversation while you make window stars with your kiddos.